U.N. says Houthis to redeploy from Yemen ports

-GENEVA (Reuters) - Yemen’s Houthi group has agreed to unilaterally redeploy forces out of three key ports between May 11 and May 14, a U.N. statement said on Friday, a move needed to pave the way for political negotiations to end Yemen’s four-year war.
+GENEVA (Reuters) - Yemen’s Houthi group agreed on Friday to unilaterally redeploy forces out of three key ports between May 11 and May 14, a U.N. statement said, a move needed to pave the way for political negotiations to end Yemen’s four-year war.

-The statement from the Redeployment Coordination Committee said the Houthis would make an “initial unilateral redeployment” from the ports of Saleef, which is used for grain, and Ras Isa, used for oil, as well as the major port of Hodeidah.
+The statement from the Redeployment Coordination Committee (RCC) said the Houthis would make an “initial unilateral redeployment” from the ports of Saleef, which is used for grain, and Ras Isa, used for oil, as well as the major port of Hodeidah

 The committee, led by Danish general Michael Lollesgaard, head of the U.N. observer team in Hodeidah, drew up the redeployment plans under a pact agreed last December in Sweden, the first major breakthrough in peace efforts to end a war that has killed tens of thousands and pushed Yemen to the brink of famine.